mbrezu/py-template/README.md

  * `init.sh` - script to initialize a virtual environment,
  * `source activate.sh` - script to activate the virtual environment (will look for and source `activate`),
- * `install.sh` - script to download the required packages and
+ * `install.sh` and `requirements.txt` - script to download the required packages and
  * a `.gitignore` file.